Major Parks and Gardens

 Is there an entry fee?

-No — the rose gardens are free to enter and open daily.
+No, the gardens are free to enter and open daily.

 When is the best time to visit?

-Murray Linton was a former Mayor of Rotorua and a former President of the New Zealand Rose Society.
-The gardens were named after him when they opened in 1970 in recognition of his civic leadership and contribution to horticulture.
+Murray Linton served as Mayor of Rotorua and as President of the New Zealand Rose Society; the gardens were named in his honour upon opening in 1970.